-It’s not a good way to start a review by headlining the post with “it’s not a scam”.
+It’s not a good way to start a review by headlining the post with “not a scam”.
 But that’s how dodgy the tipping game really is.

 In previous posts I’ve made clear my reservations about Tipsters, and the whole concept of ‘Tipping’.
 Take a look here for a summary: Do Betting Tipsters Offer Value?
 Can They Be Trusted?

 And in case you don’t read that article on Tipsters, the answer to both questions in the title can be summarised as: “No, not usually”.

 Tipping Is Too Popular for It’s Own Good